Ruxandra22/IRhyme/README.md

 This makes it both a unique opportunity and funny one to interact with and allows them to create something truly special, a complete and mindful gift.

+### To test
+Open this link in Google Chrome  https://irhyme-5e1f8.firebaseapp.com Note that the code is optimised only to Google Chrome and might have some alignment problems in other browsers.

 ### What we have done
 The first step was to create the prototype, which can be seen in the ''Prototye Sketches'' folder.
 The images describe all the views that our website has and the steps that a user has to do in order to create a gift card (from selecting a specific gift card theme to editing it and finally, printing it).

 So far, we managed to:
 - implement all views
 - used Pexels API ([Pexels API](https://www.pexels.com/api/)) to make the calls for receiving images needed for the SelectTheme and SelectCard views
+- have a search function for the card themes
+- have a text editor which displays generated AI poems, allowes font change between of regular, bold, and italic, as well as allows editing the text colour
-- created a layout for the cards
+- have a preview for the card where the card can be printed out or saved to a PDF
-- created the text editor for the EditCard view - semi-functional at the moment
-- used REACT to implement the features
+- have an option to save the card to our database as an inspiration for other users